acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

   - key2: "valueOther"
 ```

-The user of the Acorn can then pass the contents to the file like so:
+The config file can then be passed to the Acorn using
 `acorn run [IMAGE] --user-config-data @config.yaml`

 ### Built-in

 To prevent the author from having to create a profile, Acorn provides the `args.dev` boolean value.
-It is set to `true` when running in dev mode.
+It is set to `true` when running in dev mode (`acorn run -i`).
 Acorn authors can use this boolean with `if` statements to change dev vs. production runtime behaviors.

 ```cue
 containers: {